M64GitHub/remembra/docs/overview.md

 # REMEMBRA Overview

 REMEMBRA is an experimental **remembering AI architecture**.
-It explores what happens when an artificial agent is allowed to experience time, "reflect" internally, and decide what should remain.
+It explores what happens when an artificial agent is allowed to experience time, reflect internally, and decide what should remain.

 REMEMBRA treats the language model as **stateless reasoning**.
 The model generates